okalangkenneth/ELKv1/README.md

 In this demonstration, we'll cover the following steps:

 - Setting up Docker and running Elasticsearch and Kibana containers.
-- Creating an ASP.NET 6 web API project with Serilog logging in visual studio code.
+- Configuring a .NET 6 web API in visual studio code to log to Elasticsearch using Serilog.
 - Configuring Serilog to send logs to Elasticsearch.
 - Running the web API project in a Docker container and generating logs.
 - Using Kibana to search, filter, and visualize the logs.